933957 views

 ToggleOne of the most popular options is to travel from Rome to Sicily by plane with Ryanair from Fiumicino airport to the airport of Trapani and then take a train to Palermo.
 However, the price for one way ticket starts from 19 euros, and it takes 1 hour 15 minutes to reach Palermo from Rome by plane.
 Therefore, booking tickets in advance for lower prices is always better.

 EasyJet is another airline that offers flights to Sicily from Rome Fiumicino airport to Palermo.
 There is a flexible ticket cost of about 70 euros for a one-way ticket.
-Therefore, the best fare offered by this airline will be about 30 euros for one way ticket.
-Also, Catania to Rome flights is provided by Wind Jet with the price of 30 euro or for flex tickets about 60 euro total.
-Here’s an example of available flights provided by Wind Jet to Catania from Rome:
+Therefore, the best fare offered by this airline will be about 40 euros for one way ticket.
+Also, Catania to Rome flights is provided by www.ita-airways.com with the price of 40 euro or for flex tickets about 60 euro total.

-Another option is to take a train from Rome to Naples or Salerno and then take a ferry to Messina.
-A train link from Naples takes 5.5 hours with an average price of 35 euros.
-You can buy a ticket to get to Sicily by ferry.
-Also, you can get from Rome Civitavecchia port to Palermo in 14 hours, costing 40 euros per adult.
+Another option is to take a train from Rome to either Naples or Salerno, and then catch a ferry to Messina.
+The train from Naples takes about 5.5 hours and usually costs around 35 euros.
+You can purchase ferry tickets to Sicily online at www.directferries.com/sicily.htm.
+You can also travel from the port of Civitavecchia near Rome to Palermo by ferry—this trip takes about 14 hours, with round-trip fares starting at 160 euros per adult, including a compact car.

 Yes, it is possible to get to Sicily from Rome by car.
 The route originates from the highway through Calabria and crosses the Stretto on one of the ferries.
 You have to buy your ticket at the port and get in line with all the other cars to get on board the ferry.